Hispanic and Latino Americans: Artists

-Notable Hispanic artists include Jean-Michel Basquiat, Judith Baca, Carmen Herrera, Patssi Valdez, Gronk, Luis Jiménez, Félix González-Torres, Ana Mendieta, Ester Hernandez, Joe Shannon, Richard Serra, Abelardo Morell, Bill Melendez, María Magdalena Campos Pons, Sandra Ramos, Myrna Báez, Soraida Martinez and Yolanda Gonzalez.
+Notable Hispanic artists include Jean-Michel Basquiat, Judith Baca, Pablo Eduardo, Carmen Herrera, Patssi Valdez, Gronk, Luis Jiménez, Félix González-Torres, Ana Mendieta, Ester Hernandez, Joe Shannon, Richard Serra, Abelardo Morell, Bill Melendez, María Magdalena Campos Pons, Sandra Ramos, Myrna Báez, Soraida Martinez, Yolanda Gonzalez, and Antonio Sotomayor.

 Business and finance

 Real estate developer Jorge M. Pérez.

 The total number of Hispanic-owned businesses in 2002 was 1.6 million, having grown at triple the national rate for the preceding five years.

 Hispanic business leaders include Cuban immigrant Roberto Goizueta, who rose to head of The Coca-Cola Company.
 Advertising Mexican-American magnate Arte Moreno became the first Hispanic to own a major league team in the United States when he purchased the Los Angeles Angels baseball club.
 Also a major sports team owner is Mexican-American Linda G. Alvarado, president and CEO of Alvarado Construction, Inc. and co-owner of the Colorado Rockies baseball team.

 There are several Hispanics on the Forbes 400 list of richest Americans.
 Alejandro Santo Domingo and his brother Andres Santo Domingo inherited their fathers stake in SABMiller, now merged with Anheuser-Busch InBev.
 The brothers are ranked No. 132 and are each worth $4.8bn.
 Jorge Perez founded and runs The Related Group.
 He built his career developing and operating low-income multifamily apartments across Miami.
 He is ranked No. 264 and is worth $3bn.
+Bolivian-American Marcelo Claure is a billionaire.

 The largest Hispanic-owned food company in the United States is Goya Foods, because of World War II hero Joseph A. Unanue, the son of the company's founders.
-Angel Ramos was the founder of Telemundo, Puerto Rico's first television station and now the second largest Spanish-language television network in the United States, with an average viewership over one million in primetime.
+Angel Ramos was the founder of Telemundo, Puerto Rico's first television station and now the second largest Spanish-language television network in the United States after Univision, with an average viewership over one million in primetime.
 Samuel A. Ramirez Sr. made Wall Street history by becoming the first Hispanic to launch a successful investment banking firm, Ramirez & Co.
 Nina Tassler is president of CBS Entertainment since September 2004.
 She is the highest-profile Hispanic in network television and one of the few executives who has the power to approve the airing or renewal of series.

 Since 2021, magazine Hispanic Executive has released a list of 30 under 30 executives in the United States.
 Members include financial analyst Stephanie Nuesi, fashion entrepreneur Zino Haro, and Obama scholar Josue de Paz.